 ETH Zurich Research Grants ("ETH Grants")

 These grants are primarily intended to support highly innovative graduate student projects involving a single ETH Principal Investigator or a small number of colleagues.
-However, larger, interdisciplinary proposals involving several ETH Zurich groups and with a clear scientific added value with respect to the combined contributions are also eligible for consideration.
+However, larger, collaborative and interdisciplinary proposals involving several ETH Zurich groups and with a clear scientific added value with respect to the combined contributions are also eligible for consideration.